grinnell-cs/csc151-dh/_readings/higher-order-recursive-design.md

 ### Check 1: Implementing `filter` (‡)

 In our discussion of higher-order recursive functions, we elided the implementation of `filter`.
-Write `(filter f l)` based on the recursive design we described in the reading.
+Write `(filter pred? lst)` based on the recursive design we described in the reading.

 ### Check 2: Implementing `right-section`.